itnproducoes/openheart/README.md

 - **Cart Enable** corresponds to pin B17 of the cartridge port.
 Pin B1 is the leftmost pin at the front, facing the console.
 This is used for TMSS bypass.
 If you are installing this on a non-TMSS console, this pin should probably be connected to ground.

-- **MRES** corresponds to pin B2 of the cartridge port.
-This is used for TMSS bypass when a flashcart enters and exits special modes such as Master System or Sega CD.
-If installing on a non-TMSS console, this pin should not be connected.
+- **MRES** corresponds to pin B2 on the cartridge port.
+It is used for TMSS bypass and reset in Master System mode, when a flashcart enters and exits special modes such as Master System or Sega CD.

 - **M3 (B30)** corresponds to pin B30 of the cartridge port.